-My name is Zachary Burt, and I am the Community Outreach and Grants Manager for the DC Preservation League (DCPL).
+My name is Rebecca Miller, and I am the Executive Director of the DC Preservation League (DCPL).
 For over 50 years, the DC Preservation League (DCPL) has served as Washington's citywide nonprofit advocacy organization dedicated to preserving and protecting our city's historic resources.
 DCPL invests significant time, effort, and funds to work with local agencies and stakeholders on preservation-related issues across the District of Columbia.
 The organization works diligently to ensure that all preservation projects encourage community development that is socially, economically, and environmentally sustainable.

-In 2008, the Foundry Branch Trolley Trestle was listed as one of Washington, DC's Most Endangered Places.
+Since 2008, the Foundry Branch Trolley Trestle has been listed as one of Washington, DC's Most Endangered Places.
 Built in 1897, the Foundry Branch Trolley Trestle is one of the few remaining pieces of the old streetcar system that carried District residents around the city for a century.
-The trolley line it served ran from Georgetown into Glen Echo, Maryland, transporting thousands of Washingtonians to the Glen Echo Amusement Park, connecting and developing the communities in its path, and allowing its riders to enjoy the scenic views of our city's unique topography.
-The last trolley car crossed the Trestle in January 1960.
-However, the bridge remained popular with pedestrians and cyclists, who continued to cross over and under it.
+The trolley line it served ran from Georgetown into Glen Echo, Maryland, transporting thousands of Washingtonians to the Glen Echo Amusement Park, connecting and developing the communities in its path, and allowing its riders to enjoy the scenic views.
+The last trolley car crossed the Trestle in January of 1960, however, the bridge remained popular with pedestrians and cyclists, who continued to cross over and under it.
 After years of neglect by WMATA, it is in significant disrepair.
 The deterioration has necessitated the closure of part of the southern area of Glover-Archbold Park.